nordhagen/epg-experiment/NOTES_NORDHAGEN.md

 - Added the > phablet layout for the EPG.
 Horizontal scrolling works per channel, which is not the way it's supposed to work.
 - Added a slight gradient overlay to EPG items to make them prettier when their titles don't fit in the box.
 - Finished simple example of react component testing with Jest

+## Ending remarks

+I spent about a day and a half on this challenge and I did make as much progress as I wanted.
+In fact a little bit extra.
+I chose to focus on demonstrating several skills rather than perfecting any one of those parts.
+Because of that there are a couple of known issues that I would have preferred to work out:

+- There is a bug with the smallest list layout of the EPG.
+On first render any channel with no current programme will correctly state this, but after the first clock tick the list re-renders displaying the first upcoming show for that channel instead.
+- The larger phablet EPG layout is made using my first theories about how to reflow the elements for a larger, horizontal layout.
+After doing this I realized that properly recreating the layout in the mockups would require nesting the elements in the list differently.
+That would be a refactoring too big for this exercise and the point of making the larger layout in the first place was to demonstrate a responsive strategy, not to code that interface perfectly.
+Doing that in a maximum of two days would have left little time for all the rest.